 When you’re seeking an installment loan, you’ll want to get familiar with some of the commonalities and differences of the various options.
 What would be the best for you in your situation?
 A personal loan?
 A payday loan?
 Do you need an installment loan at all?

-It’s important to do you research when it comes to the rates, fees, terms, and legalities for each loan.
+It’s important to do your research when it comes to the rates, fees, terms, and legalities for each loan.
 If you’re needing some cash, the amount of cash you need can be a determining factor in what type of loan you need.

 For example, if you need $800 to pay this month’s rent, you don’t necessarily need a personal loan.
 A payday loan, in this case, may be all you need – and then you simply pay that whole amount back (plus the fees) the next time you get a paycheck.